 The Company reviews long-lived assets, including definitive-lived intangible assets, for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 If the estimated cash flows from the use of the asset and its eventual disposition are below the asset's carrying value, then the asset is deemed to be impaired and written down to its fair value.
-There were no impairments of these assets recorded for the years ended December 31, 2018, 2017 and 2016.
+During the year ended December 31, 2019, the Company disposed of approximately \$0.2 million of outdated and fully depreciated equipment and machinery.
+Given the Company's net loss position in fiscal 2019, the Company further assessed that the expected future cash flow generated from its machinery, equipment, and other long-lived assets would not recover their carrying value and as a result, the Company recorded an impairment of approximately \$1.5 million on these fixed assets for the year ended December 31, 2019 (see Note 12).